Jaacky/sorcery-wiki/Home.md

 Sorcery is a stripped-down, bare-bones authentication library, with which you can write your own authentication flow.
 It was built with a few goals in mind:

-* Less is more - less than 20 public methods to remember for the entire feature-set make the lib easy to 'get'.
+* Less is more - less than 20 public methods to remember for the entire feature-set make the library easy to 'get'.
 * No built-in or generated code - use the library's methods inside *your own* MVC structures, and don't fight to fix someone else's.
 * Magic yes, Voodoo no - the lib should be easy to hack for most developers.
 * Configuration over Confusion - Simple & short configuration as possible, not drowning in syntactic sugar.